 About the Director:

 Bessie Jones is an Afro-Indigenous mom who is passionate about early childhood education.
-She integrates multiple approaches for supporting and nurturing the young child, with a primary focus in Rudolf Steiner and Emmi Pikler’s philosophies.
-Sow Well Tots is designed to create an environment that supports the small child in slow integration and self-initiated development.
-Bessie embraces the cultural wholeness of all children.
+She integrates multiple approaches for supporting and nurturing the young child, with a primary focus on Rudolf Steiner and Emmi Pikler’s philosophies.
+Sow Well Tots is designed to create an environment that supports the small child in slow integration and self-initiated development while embracing the cultural wholeness of all children.

-Bessie has been working intensely with children and parents in a number of varied capacities since 1994, when she began her service as a volunteer of six years at Hannah House, a transitional shelter for moms parenting while homeless or in recovery located in Washington, DC.
+Bessie has been working intensely with children and parents in a number of varied capacities since 1994 when she began her service as a volunteer for six years at Hannah House, a transitional shelter for moms parenting while homeless or in recovery located in Washington, DC.

 In 2011 she opened Sow Well Tots, a home-based Early Childhood Program in Greenfield, MA.
 She was director and lead teacher for four years.
-In 2015 SWT took a 2 year hiatus during which Bessie continued to develop her Waldorf and Emmi Pikler philosophy as lead teacher at the Garland School in Brattleboro, VT, a developing Waldorf school.
+In 2015 SWT took a 2-year hiatus during which Bessie continued to develop her Waldorf and Emmi Pikler philosophy as a lead teacher at the Garland School in Brattleboro, VT, a developing Waldorf school.

-Read more Sow Well Tots at: Valley Kids Oct-Nov 2018 Feature article
+Read more about Sow Well Tots at: Valley Kids Oct-Nov 2018 Feature article